 The Daily Wire compiled a list of eleven lies published by The Washington Post fact checker.

 All of this is leading down a slippery slope: censoring conservative or libertarian opinion.
 Since the beginning of 2017, there have been many reports across the web of outlets blocking or burying news and views that contradict leftist perspective.
 In fact, Liberty Nation wrote on that very topic back in February.

-But if you type in “Facebook blocking conservative views” on Google then you will be told the claim has been “unproven,” according to Snopes.We value your comments!
-Please weigh in on our comment section below.
+But if you type in “Facebook blocking conservative views” on Google then you will be told the claim has been “unproven,” according to Snopes.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com